ayr-ton/awesome-geek-podcasts/README.md

 * [The Agile Coffee Podcast](http://agilecoffee.com/) - AgileCoffee brings together an engaged group of practitioners passionate about Agile methodologies and Lean practices.
 * [The Amp Hour](https://theamphour.com/) - Discussing the world of electronics design in an hour long(ish) weekly show.
 * [The Big Web Show](http://5by5.tv/bigwebshow) - It's everything web that matters.
-* [The Bike Shed](http://bikeshed.fm/) - On The Bike Shed, hosts Derek Prior, Sean Griffin, Laila Winner, and guests discuss their development experience and challenges with Ruby, Rails, JavaScript, and whatever else is drawing their attention, admiration, or ire this week.
 * [The Bug Bounty Podcast](https://anchor.fm/bugbountypodcast) - A Podcast about bugs, bounties and its researchers.
 Hosted by Fisher.
 * [The Changelog](https://changelog.com/podcast) - Conversations with the hackers, leaders, and innovators of software development.
 * [The Cognicast](http://blog.cognitect.com/cognicast) - The Cognicast previously ThinkRelevance: The Podcast is the podcast from the Cognitect family.